slackapi/python-slack-discovery-sdk/README.md

 print(enterprise_info.body)
 ```

-To view the full code, of using the `enterprise_info` endpoint, please see the sample
+To view the full code using the `discovery.enterprise.info` endpoint, please see the sample
 [`app.py` file](https://github.com/slackapi/python-slack-discovery-sdk/blob/main/app.py).

 To view all of the methods offered by the SDK, please see the [client.py file](https://github.com/slackapi/python-slack-discovery-sdk/blob/main/slack_discovery_sdk/client.py).